iwoodsawyer/dpre/README.md

 The m-file "dpre" solves the discrete-time periodic optimal control problem by a cyclic QZ or a Newton backward iteration method.
 These are not the fastest methods available, but work quite well.

-The mex-file "dprex" solves the discrete-time periodic optimal control problem by a periodic QR (using functions from matlab's internal slicot library) or a complex periodic QC method (using converted fortran to c code from the pqzschur library).
+The mex-file "dprex" solves the discrete-time periodic optimal control problem by a periodic QR (using functions from matlab's internal slicot library) or a complex periodic QZ method (using converted fortran to c code from the pqzschur library).
 The mex-file implementation is much faster, but requires compilation of the mex file which can be done by running make_dprex.m.